A Job is Not a Career

 While a formal degree in a specific field like health information management or nursing is not always mandatory, it’s generally beneficial

-• Given how much each job pays per year, how long will it take for each job to pay off your education (we call this return on investment or ROI).
-Divide the amount of money it will cost you into the annual salary for the job.
+• Given how much each job pays per year, how long will it take for each job to pay off your education

 A FEW IMPORTANT THINGS ABOUT COSTS OF COLLEGE DEGREES: